GlassBricks/typed-factorio/README.md

 The type for a specific variant is prefixed with the variant name, or with "Other" for variants without additional fields (e.g. `AmmoDamageTechnologyModifier`, `OtherTechnologyModifier`).

-### Types with subclasses

-Some classes have attributes that are documented to only work on particular subclasses.
-For these classes, e.g. `LuaEntity`, there are also these other types that you can _optionally_ use:

-- a "Base" type, e.g. `BaseEntity`, which only contains members usable by all subclasses
-- individual subclass types, e.g. `CraftingMachineEntity`, which extends the base type with members specific to that subclass

-The simple class name, `LuaEntity` in this example, still contains attributes for _all_ subclasses.

 ### Events

 `script.on_event()`, `script.get/set_filters()`, and `script.raise_event()` all have type checking on the event data/filter type, inferred from what is passed as the event name/id.